Louisiana Creole

-Louisiana Creole (Note: kréyòl Lalwizyann; Louisiana French: créole louisianais), also known by the endonym Kouri-Vini (kouri-vini), among other names (Note: Including (in Creole) kréyòl, fransé/françé, gombo, patwa, or (pejoratively) nèg.), is a French-based creole language spoken by fewer than 10,000 people, mostly in the U.S. state of Louisiana.
-Today it is spoken by people who may racially identify as white, black, mixed, and Native American, as well as Cajun and Creole.
-It should not be confused with its sister language, Louisiana French, a dialect of the French language.
+Louisiana Creole, (Note: kréyòl Lalwizyann; Louisiana French: créole louisianais) also known by the endonym Kouri-Vini (kouri-vini), among other names, (Note: Including (in Creole) kréyòl, fransé/françé, gombo, patwa, or (pejoratively) nèg.) is a French-based creole language spoken by fewer than 10,000 people, mostly in the U.S. state of Louisiana.
+Today it is spoken by people who may racially identify as Black, mixed, White and Native American, as well as Cajun and Creole, making it important to distinguish between the Louisiana Creole language and Louisiana Creole identity.
+Its sister language is Louisiana French, a dialect of the French language.
 Many Louisiana Creoles do not speak the Louisiana Creole language and may instead use French or English as everyday languages.
 Due to its rapidly shrinking number of speakers, Louisiana Creole is considered an endangered language.

 Origins and historical development

-Louisiana was colonized by the French beginning in 1699, as well as by Acadians who were forced out of Acadia around the mid-18th century.
+Louisiana was colonized by the French and French Canadians from Quebec beginning in 1699, as well as by Acadians who were forced out of Acadia around the mid-18th century.
 Colonists were large-scale planters, small-scale homesteaders, and cattle ranchers; the French needed laborers, as they found the climate very harsh.
 They began to import enslaved Africans, as they had done in their Caribbean island colonies.
 Two-thirds of the slaves brought to Louisiana originated in the Senegambian region, speaking Malinke, Sereer, Wolof, Pulaar, and Bambara.
 The largest group from Senegambia was the Bambara, who spoke mutually intelligible dialects of the Malinke language.

-Also, the monopoly held by the Company of Indies in both Senegal and Louisiana may also have contributed to the Africans' relative ancestral homogeneity.
+The monopoly held by the Company of Indies in both Senegal and Louisiana may also have contributed to the Africans' relative ancestral homogeneity.
 Because of this homogeneity, retention of the Africans' indigenous languages may have hindered the development of a Creole in Louisiana.
 In fact, the Pointe Coupee slave revolt in 1731 was organized by the Bambara who were purportedly speaking their ancestral languages to plan the coup.
-Ultimately, Louisiana Creole did develop, with West African languages becoming the substrates to a varied French lexifier.
+Ultimately, Louisiana Creole developed, with West African languages becoming the substrates to a varied French lexifier.
 The importation of enslaved people by the French regime continued until 1743.

 The language developed in 18th-century Louisiana from interactions among speakers of the lexifier language—Standard French—and several substrate or adstrate languages from Africa.
 Prior to its establishment as a creole, the precursor was considered a pidgin language.
 The social situation that gave rise to the Louisiana Creole language was unique, in that the lexifier language was the language found at the contact site.
-More often the lexifier is the language that arrives at the contact site belonging to the substrate/adstrate languages.
+More often, the lexifier is the language that arrives at the contact site belonging to the substrate/adstrate languages.
 Neither the French, the French-Canadians, nor the enslaved Africans were native to the area; this fact categorizes Louisiana Creole as a contact language that arose between exogenous ethnicities.
-Once the pidgin tongue was transmitted to the next generation as a lingua franca (who were considered the first native speakers of the new grammar), it could effectively be classified as a creole language.
+Once the pidgin tongue was transmitted to the next generation (who were considered the first native speakers of the new grammar) as a lingua franca, it could effectively be classified as a creole language.